 Return to Tung Chung via NLB Bus #11

 If you have the time and energy, wander around Tai O Village.
-It is a charming fishing village and has earned the name the “Venice of Hong Kong”.
+It is a charming fishing village that has earned the name “Venice of Hong Kong.”

 - Time: 50 minutes (every 5 to 30 minutes)

-- Cost: $12.8HKD on weekdays and $21.1HKD on weekends and public holidays (pay with Octopus card)
+- Cost: $13.4HKD on weekdays and $22.3HKD on weekends and public holidays (pay with Octopus card)

 Are you ready to hike to Fan Lau on Lantau Island?

 Not many people know about Fan Lau, not even the locals.
-But if you love to hike and discover off-the-beaten-path places, then you’ll have to hike this fantastic Lantau Island hike.
-The journey is long but the views are all worth your time and effort.
+But if you love to hike and discover off-the-beaten-path places, you’ll have to hike this fantastic Lantau Island hike.
+The journey is long, but the views are all worth your time and effort.

-If you have any other questions about Fan Lau Country Trail or anything to do with this long trek, leave your question below in the comment section.
+If you have any other questions about Fan Lau Country Trail, please leave them below in the comment section.

-And if you are interested in hiking other parts of Lantau Island, check out Tung O Ancient Trail and Lo Yan Shan.
+If you are interested in hiking in other parts of Lantau Island, check out the Tung O Ancient Trail and Chi Ma Wan Country Trail.

-Thank you for reading my Fan Lau hiking post
+Thank you for reading my Fan Lau hiking itinerary

 Hong Kong Island Hikes